carld/carld.github.io/_posts/2017-07-30-nato-software-engineering-1968.md

 4. Write some more code and iterate to what you feel is the correct solution.
 ```

-I think the reason for my surprise was the sudden realization that even though
-the computers back then looked big and
-clunky, the human minds behind them were by no means clunky.
+I think the reason for my surprise was the sudden realization that even though the computers back then look big and clunky by today's standards, the human minds behind them were by no means clunky.
 They had a level of insight as good as any we have today.

 Finally this quote from Paul: